scottydocs/awesome-docs/README.md

 # Awesome Docs
 Documentation is so often unvalued and overlooked that the hard work, skill and creativity which goes into it goes unrecognised.
-Inspired by Mark Phillips [Beautiful-Docs repository](https://github.com/PharkMillups/beautiful-docs), I decided to create my own and highlight some docs spaces and sites which I think are awesome in terms of their design, layout, content and interactivity.
+Inspired by Mark Phillips [Beautiful-Docs repository](https://github.com/PharkMillups/beautiful-docs), I decided to create my own and highlight some docs spaces and sites which are awesome for either their design, layout, content or interactivity.

 ## A-Z of Examples
 * **[Apiary](https://help.apiary.io/tools/embed/)** - A nice example of interactive documentation.